Pelosi upbeat on Biden deal but Manchin pans billionaire tax

 Under the House bill approved by Neal’s panel, the top individual income tax rate would rise from 37% to 39.6%, on those earning more than $400,000 a year, or $450,000 for couples.
 The corporate rate would increase from 21% to 26.5%.
 The bill also proposes a 3% surtax on the wealthiest Americans with adjusted income beyond $5 million a year.

-With Sinema rejecting the House's approach to taxes and Manchin panning the new spending on programs, the senators have packed a one-two punch, throwing Biden's overall plan into flux.
+Together, Manchin and Sinema's objections have packed a one-two punch, throwing Biden's overall plan into flux and halving what had been a $3.5 trillion package.

 That was also forcing difficult reductions, if not the outright elimination, of policy priorities — from paid family leave to child care to dental, vision and hearing aid benefits for seniors.